ClaireKarsenti/SignUp-Form/README.md

 Here are some example of my code and some of my customization I added to this project:

-- :nail_polish: Passed props with Styled Components for the inputs fields:
+- :nail_care: Passed props with Styled Components for the inputs fields:

   ```css
   export const Input = styled.input`